bunq

 Reduce activation drop-off

-Activation is where key habit-forming actions happen—like funding an account and ordering a card.
-These steps had the highest drop-off rates, causing many users to abandon the app before they built lasting engagement.
+Activation is when users form key habits like funding their account or ordering a card.
+These steps had the most drop-offs, causing many to leave before staying engaged.

 Increase completion rate of critical actions early on